-- 6. Partnering with Maternal and Infant Support Program (MISP) Coordinating Entities to Improve Outcomes.
-The MCP shall actively participate, as directed by ODM, in ODM's efforts to design a Maternal and Infant Support Program that will be implemented no earlier than October 1, 2020.
-The MCP shall support the MISP CEs with achieving optimal maternal and infant health outcomes by supporting program activities that will be performed by the CEs (e.g., patient identification, team-based care) as well as administrative activities in support of MISP (e.g., reimburse MISP CEs) as specified by ODM. - 7.
+- 6. Maternal and Infant Support Program (MISP) The MCP shall actively participate, as directed by ODM, in ODM's efforts to design and implement a Maternal and Infant Support Program that will be implemented no earlier than January 1, 2021.
+The MCP shall implement system edits to support payment of new MISP providers and services that shall be fully functional as of January 1, 2021. - 7.
 Coordination and Collaboration for Justice-Involved Individuals. - a.
 Transition of Care from the Ohio Department of Rehabilitation and Correction's Facilities to the Community for Critical Risk Individuals.
 The MCP shall facilitate and manage transitions of care for pending members who are designated as "critical risk" (refer to ODM's Methodology for Identification of Critical Risk Individuals) and are being discharged from Ohio Department of Rehabilitation and Correction's (ODRC)'s facilities. - i.
 Upon receiving notification from ODM and/or ODRC about pending members who will be released from the ODRC facility and will be enrolled with the MCP, the MCP shall identify which pending members meet the critical risk criteria.
 For pending members confirmed as meeting the critical risk criteria, the MCP will receive clinical information from ODRC and other entities.
 The MCP may request additional information for these pending members from the ODRC facility using the process prescribed by ODM.
 The MCP shall notify ODRC if the requested records are not received within the timeframes established by ODRC & ODM. - ii.
 The MCP shall develop a transition plan for pending members using the approved ODM form with information provided by ODRC and other programs/entities (e.g., Ohio Department of Mental Health and Addiction Services' Community Linkages program).
 The MCP shall facilitate input to the transition plan by entities specified by ODM.
 The MCP will conduct an interactive session (e.g., videoconference) to review the completed transition plan with each pending member who meets the critical risk criteria.
 The MCP will request the interactive session and submit a copy of the transition plan to the ODRC facility according to the methods and timeframes prescribed by ODM.
 The MCP shall make reasonable effort to conduct this interactive session at least 14 calendar days prior to the pending member's scheduled release date from the ODRC facility.
 The MCP shall review the transition plan with the pending member during the interactive session and identify/confirm necessary changes that will be made to the transition plan.
 The MCP shall update the transition plan, as appropriate, and submit the final transition plan to ODRC/Operations Support Center and the ODRC facility as prescribed by ODM. - iii.
 After the pending member is released from the ODRC facility, the MCP shall contact the member as expeditiously as the member's condition warrants but not later than five calendar days from the date of release to assist the member with accessing care according to the transition plan, including identifying and removing barriers to care, and addressing additional needs expressed by the member.
 If the MCP is unable to contact the member within the first five calendar days (by making three different attempts over the 5 days), the MCP shall send a letter to the member no later than seven calendar days from the release date.
 The letter shall include contact information for member services and the care management department the member can use to request assistance with accessing services or community supports.
 The MCP shall document all outreach attempts and contacts with the member.